Hezkore/vscode-blitzmax-support/readme.md

 ### ***Note about using formatting***
 ---
-The [BlitzMax Language Server](https://github.com/Hezkore/blitzmax-language-server) handles formatting, so installing it is all you need.

-Without a server, formatting is handled externally and you will have to install a BlitzMax specific formatter.\
+Formatting is not part of the language server, so this one still needs a separate program.

+The extension looks for a formatter called `bfm` in the `bin` folder of your BlitzMax NG install, next to `bls`.\
+If yours has a different name or lives somewhere else, point `blitzmax.formatter.path` at it.\
-The extension will guide you through this process on the first format.
+The extension will offer to help the first time you format without one.

 ### FAQ
 ---